Precision Diagnosis for Indigenous Families with Genetic Conditions ('Precision Diagnosis Study')

 - Q: What happens if no possible disease-causing variants are identified through the study?

 A: If there are no variants of interest identified, the study genetic counsellor will contact the family to let them know (unless the referring physician prefers to do so).
-The study genetic counsellor will also write a research results letter back to the referring physician explaining that no reportable variants were found at this time.
+The study genetic counsellor will also write a research results letter back to the referring physician explaining that no reportable variants were found at this time, with a 'research report' attached.
 The whole genome sequencing results will likely be re-analyzed during the course of the study as our knowledge of genetics is rapidly evolving.
 New information about a participant’s result may arise over the course of the study.
 You will be informed of any new clinically actionable results that may arise over the course of the study.

 Click on the province/territory below for the documents related to your region.